naptha/tesseract.js/README.md

 [Check out the docs](#documentation) for a full explanation of the API.

+## Major changes in v3
+- Significantly faster performance
+   - Runtime reduction of 84% for Browser and 96% for Node.js when recognizing the [example images](./examples/data)
+- Upgrade to Tesseract v5.1.0 (using emscripten 3.1.18)
+- Added SIMD-enabled build for supported devices
+- Added support:
+   - Node.js version 18
+- Removed support:
+   - ASM.js version, any other old versions of Tesseract.js-core (<3.0.0)
+   - Node.js versions 10 and 12

 ## Major changes in v2
 - Upgrade to tesseract v4.1.1 (using emscripten 1.39.10 upstream)